– Understand what an EPC is and when it is required

 How do they impact your EPC score?

-Electric boilers, must like electric radiators, do score poorly on an EPC as it uses electricity as its primary score of energy, and electricity is a high cost fuel.
+Electric boilers, much like electric radiators, do score poorly on an EPC as it uses electricity as its primary score of energy, and electricity is a high cost fuel.

 Due to the EPC rating being based on running costs, an electric boiler will always rate lower than a gas boiler.
 If you do decide to have an electric boiler installed in a residential property, it would be wise to get an EPC rating carried out before you install it, so that the exact impact on the EPC can be easily determined.